-- 1. The number of animals carried is limited by aircraft type. - 2.
+- 1. The number and type of animals carried is limited by aircraft type. - 2.
 The maximum size for the container/kennel (length +width + height) must not exceed 48" x 32" x 48". - 3.
-The maximum allowable weight for both the animal and container/kennel must not exceed 120 lbs. - If container/kennel exceeds the maximum size and/or maximum weight defined herein arrangements with the carrier's cargo department. - 5.
+The maximum allowable weight for both the animal and container/kennel must not exceed 120 lbs. - 4.
+If container/kennel exceeds the maximum size and/or maximum weight defined herein, the passenger must make arrangements with the carrier's cargo department. - 5.
 Charges: The charge for transportation of the animal and container/kennel as checked baggage will be the same as excess baggage.